shuftipro/RESTful-API-v1.3/README.md

 	Minimum: **5 characters**
 	Maximum: **200 characters**

-	Add a comment why the request is deleted.
+	Add a comment why the request is deleted for your future reference

 # Responses